Santa Cruz Hightower C R 2018 Review

 The Hightower is very effective at isolating pedal forces.
 This bike doesn't care if you want to sit and spin in a low, mellow gear or push a heavy ratio.
 The rear end remains even-keeled with minimal bob, and the tire remains in contact with the ground.
 For those moments where you need extra power, standing up and hammering the pedals is not a problem.

 There is no question that 31 lbs 1 ounce is not light.
 Yes, it is a large frame, but this is still a hefty weight.
 While this bike has an efficient feel, you are very aware that you're powering a 31 lb bike.
-Still, the Hightower feels lighter on its feet than the YT Jeffsy and easier to climb than the Yeti SB5.5.
+Still, the Hightower feels lighter on its feet when climbing.

 The Hightower's uphill handling is respectable but a relatively long wheelbase makes tight maneuvers tricky.
 Working through technical features requires some attention and a game plan.
 The lengthy top-tube makes super tight corners a little troublesome for some of our shorter testers.
 To be sure, this bike still handles these 130-degree corners far more effectively than a longer-travel, enduro bike.
 When getting to a rocky steep section of the climb, the Hightower can use the superb grip of its rear end to pedal right through trouble.
 Just line the bike up and gas it and you can come out of some ugly situations remarkably clean.
 The 335mm bottom bracket feels low.
 A quick glance at the 6-O'clock part of your pedal stroke and your foot is disconcertingly close to the trail surface.
 Even so, pedal strikes are a relative non-issue and isolated.